 Having helped thousands of people buy property in Spain for over 15 years, Spain Property Guides has the knowledge, expertise and contacts to help you through every step of your journey.

 Read on to find out why you should buy property in Spain and learn about the entire buying process, step-by-step.
 Alternatively, download your free Spain Buying Guide to have all your information in one place.
 Either way, we’ll give you all the advice you need and guide you around the potential pitfalls.

 Should I buy property in Spain?

 We certainly think so!
-By buying property in Spain, you can swap the 1,500 hours of sunshine that the UK averages per year for the 3,000 hours that the Costa del Sol gets.
+Buying a property in Spain means you can swap the 1,500 hours of sunshine that the UK averages per year for the 3,000 hours that the Costa del Sol gets.
 You can enjoy the lower living costs, weather in which you can play golf, swim or just sit outside comfortably all year, the emptier roads, the excellent health service, the family-oriented lifestyle, the food and the wine and the friendly people.

 There are lots of reasons you’ll love living in Spain, but here are five to get you started: